Table of Contents

 Cloud providers like Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure keep your production workloads off-site, whereas an on-premises option would require you to manage your own hardware and resources.

 Cloud computing is considered to be a modern concept.
 And while the term “Cloud Computing” came into existence a decade or so ago, there’s a long history of it’s development that people rarely know.
-So let’s dive in for a deeper look to where it all began.
+So let’s dive in for a deeper look at where it all began.

-The History
+The History of Cloud Computing

 You might be astonished to learn that cloud computing is an idea that dates back over 70 years.
 The main operational equipment accessible in the 1950s and 1960s were massive computers.
 They were enormous and expensive, and only corporations and major organizations could afford them.
 As a result, the mainframe was born.
 A mainframe computer was essentially a multiuser computer that could be controlled via a terminal.

-The virtual machines was created in 1972.
+The virtual machines were created in 1972.
 If virtual servers were not hosted on physical servers, cloud computing would not exist.
 This solution allowed mainframe owners to run virtual machines in the same way that we do today.

-The world wide web, which was invented in the 1990s, was an invention that changed the globe.
+The World Wide Web, which was invented in the 1990s, was an invention that changed the globe.
 While many people use the terms internet and web interchangeably, they are two distinct concepts.
 When the internet was first invented, numerous businesses and individuals took use of it, helping to launch the infrastructure hosting industry.
 Large firms using shared hosting and dedicated servers frequently employed on-premises data centers during this time.

 Then came 2006, when Infrastructure-as-a-Service (IaaS) became widely available.
-Many service providers, such as Amazon Web Services (AWS), offered on-demand compute and storage, similar to how cloud services are presently supplied.
+Many service providers, such as Amazon Web Services (AWS), offer on-demand compute and storage, similar to how cloud services are presently supplied.
 With its Infrastructure-as-a-Service platform, AWS has proven to be incredibly successful; in fact AWS is the most successful cloud infrastructure firm in the market, with a share of more than 30% in the international stock exchange.

 The Present